 The increase in packaging and test net revenues was primarily attributable to a significant increase in unit volumes.
-Overall unit volume increased approximately 39.5% from the comparative six month period.
-Growth in demand for our services was driven by our customers in the PC and telecommunications industries.
-Particularly strong was the demand for packages used in cellular phones and internet enabling equipment.
+Overall unit volume increased approximately 37.1% for the nine months ended September 30, 2000 compared to the nine months ended September 30, 1999.
+This overall unit volume increase was driven by a 56.0% unit volume increase for advanced and laminate packages as a result of a broad based demand for such packages.
+Unit volumes in our traditional lead frame business increased 23.4%.
 In addition, changes in the mix of products we are selling, to more advanced and laminate packages, also provided an offset to overall price erosion.
 Offsetting the growth in unit volumes and favorable changes in product mix were significant average selling price erosion across all product lines.
-The average selling price erosion slowed during the second half of 1999 and the first half of 2000 due to increasing product demand.
-In addition, we believe revenues for the six months ended June 30, 2000 were adversely effected by advanced wafer capacity limitations at some of our customer locations, a wafer production shift by one of our largest customers and the loss of business in our P3 factory due to a laminate contamination issue all of which occurred in the second quarter of 2000.
-We have resolved the laminate contamination issue and are in the process of requalifying all of the affected customers.
+In addition, we believe revenues for the first half of 2000 were adversely effected by advanced wafer capacity limitations at some of our customer locations, a wafer production shift by one of our largest customers and the loss of business in our P3 factory due to a laminate contamination issue all of which occurred in the second quarter of 2000.
+We have resolved the laminate contamination issue and are in the process of requalifying the affected customers.
+We expect that the revenues from the affected customers will return to more normal levels early 2001.